ilanashapiro/stg_optimization/README.md

 All the relevant material, including the generated/synthetic synthetic STGs used to get the results in the paper, are in these folders.

 ## Information about the dataset
-Our dataset, which is built on MIDI files from the Kunstderfuge (https://www.kunstderfuge.com/) and Classical Piano MIDI Database (http://www.piano-midi.de/midi_files.htm) datasets, is found in project/datasets.
+Our dataset, which is built on MIDI files from the Kunstderfuge (https://www.kunstderfuge.com/) and Classical Piano MIDI Database (http://www.piano-midi.de/midi_files.htm) datasets, would be found in project/datasets if we could upload it here.
+For now, it lives at https://huggingface.co/datasets/ilanashapiro/stg-paired-audio/tree/main.
 It has the structure:
 - datasets
   - composer
     - kunstderfuge